geological-survey-of-queensland/coordinate-conversation/README.md

 * GSQ uses GeoJSON in its CKAN data catalogue to show the spatial representation of a dataset.
 * The difference between GDA2020 and WGS84 coordinates was approximately 21 cm in January 2017, approximately 0 cm in January 2020, then 21 cm in 2023, and then continue to diverge by approximately 7cm per year.
 As GeoJSON is used as a representation of the geometry, not the precise geometry, this difference is not noticeable to the web user.

-## How does industry submit geometries to GSQ?
+## How does industry submit spatial geometry to GSQ?
 GSQ receives co-ordinates from industry in the following formats:
 * Latitude, longitde decimal
 * Latitude, longitde degrees, minutes, seconds